blake122096/osticket-prereqs/README.md

 <br/>

 <p>
-Next install the redistributable and accept all defaults.
-Then install MySQL, select Standard Configuration and then enter root and root as the username and password.
-This is just for simplicity and you'd likely use a stronger password in real life.
+Install the  Redistributable package with default settings.
+Then install MySQL using the "Standard Configuration" option.
+For simplicity, set the username and password to "root" during the MySQL installation (in a real-world scenario, use a stronger password).
 </p>
 <p>
   <img src="https://i.imgur.com/dbDt0um.png" height="50%" width="50%" alt="install redistr and mysql"/>